How Remote Online Notary Came To Our Rescue in an Extraordinary Year

-As the first COVID-19 outbreak struck US as many as 19 more statesthat includes the likes of Florida, North Dakota and Texas were forced to enact emergency measures to enable RON.
-With lives at stake and people’s movements severely restricted those who has been sitting on the fence and watching other states experiment with RON were forced out of their comfort zones to realize the benefits of remote online notary services.
+As the first COVID-19 outbreak struck the US as many as 19 more states that include the likes of Florida, North Dakota, and Texas were forced to enact emergency measures to enable RON.
+With lives at stake and people’s movements severely restricted those who have been sitting on the fence and watching other states experiment with RON were forced out of their comfort zones to realize the benefits of remote online notary services.
 The day isn’t far away when all the states and territories in the United States would legalize remote online notary through legislation.

 It might come as a surprise to many but there was stiff opposition from within the system to discredit the use and benefits of Remote Online Notarization prior to this health crisis.
 But the restrictions that were put in place since the initial outbreak forced everyone from mortgage lenders to county recording clerks and insurance companies to wake up to the ‘New Normal’ and get off their comfortable chairs in expediting rules that allow the use of remote online notarization closings.
 There were strict guidelines always in place to prevent the forgery but it took the might of a small virus for many within and outside the system to wake up to the benefits of remote online notary services.